contract dispute arbitration in San Francisco, California 94159

 2. How do I choose an arbitrator in San Francisco?

-Consider their expertise, impartiality, experience with local industries, and reputation.
+Consider their expertise, impartiality, experience at a local employer, and reputation.
 Using established arbitration organizations or consulting local legal professionals is recommended.

 3. What happens if a party refuses to abide by an arbitration award?